 - PW1.1.1 Orange County shall review the Master Plan every five years and shall review and update the Water Supply Facilities Work Plan (Work Plan) within 18 months of the update to the Regional Water Supply Plans, which are required to be updated at least every five years, to identify system deficiencies and, if necessary, implement a plan for correction.
-The Work Plan (Orange County Water Supply Facilities Work Plan, 2008) is herein adopted, by reference, as data, analysis and supporting documentation for the element.
+The Work Plan (Orange County Water Supply Facilities Work Plan, Fiscal Year 2017/2018 to 2027/2028), prepared by the Orange County Utilities Department in conjunction with the Planning Division, is herein adopted, by reference, as data, analysis and supporting documentation for the element.
 (Added 12/00, Ord.
-00-25) - PW1.1.2 A Capital Improvements Program, consistent with the Master Plan and Work Plan, shall be prepared annually in order to provide improvements and expansion to the existing water system to meet or exceed the adopted level of service.
+00-25; Amended 05/17, Ord.
+2017-10) - PW1.1.2 A Capital Improvements Program, consistent with the Master Plan and Work Plan, shall be prepared annually in order to provide improvements and expansion to the existing water system to meet or exceed the adopted level of service.
 (Added 12/00, Ord.
 00-25) - OBJ PW1.2 Orange County shall plan for the extension and increase in capacity of central water facilities to meet future needs within the Orange County Utilities Service Area, as required in the Orange County Comprehensive Plan.
 The term "facilities" shall include wells, intakes, water storage tanks, treatment facilities, pumping facilities and distribution mains.
 (Added 12/00, Ord.
 00-25)

 - PW1.2.1 The Master Plan and Work Plan shall be used to prioritize and coordinate the expansion and upgrade of facilities to meet future needs. - PW1.2.2 Expansion of central water facilities shall be based on the demands of projected development in accordance with the adopted level of service standards, the future land use projected in the Comprehensive Plan, and changes in State, Federal and local regulations.
 (Added 12/00, Ord.
-00-25) - PW1.2.3 Orange County shall establish and maintain a current five-year Water Facilities Capital Improvements Program for the extension or increase in capacity of water facilities. - PW1.2.4 The priority of water service provision shall be as follows: - A. Service to existing areas that present an immediate threat to public health or safety; - B. Maintenance or upgrading of the existing water system to meet or exceed the adopted level of service standards and to implement changes in State, Federal and local regulations; - C. Service to areas that are scheduled to be developed in the near future, as defined in the Water Capital Improvements - D. Extension of water service to undeveloped areas in the Urban Service Area where other major urban services have been or are being developed simultaneously; and, - E. Expansion into other areas of the Urban Service Area.
-(Added 12/00, Ord.
-00-25)
+00-25) - PW1.2.3 Orange County shall establish and maintain a current five-year Water Facilities Capital Improvements Program for the extension or increase in capacity of water facilities. - PW1.2.4 The priority of water service provision shall be as follows: - A. Service to existing areas that present an immediate threat to public health or safety; - B. Maintenance or upgrading of the existing water system to meet or exceed the adopted level of service standards and to implement changes in State, Federal and local regulations; - C. Service to areas that are scheduled to be developed in the near future, as defined in the Water Capital Improvements - D. Extension of water service to undeveloped areas in the Urban Service Area where other major urban services have been or are being developed simultaneously; and,